Jebonn/Active-Directory-Lab/README.md

 *(Optional: After log in, install VMWare Tools so that VMWare will automatically adjust screen resolution to fit the window.
 In the top menu bar, go to VM -> Install VMWare tools.
 Open file explorer and go to DVD Drive (D:) and run the setup file.)*
 > ![vmware-tools-install-pic](/images/Part5-Step1-(Optional).jpg)

-2. In the top right hand side, click on "Manage" -> "Add Roles and Features".
+2. In the top right side of Server Manager, click on "Manage" -> "Add Roles and Features".
 3. The Add Roles and Features Wizard will pop-up.
 Click "Next".
 4. Choose the "Role-based or feature-based installation" option.
 5. Server Selection can be left as is.